couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 A message is encoded into binary data, prior to being broken into frames, as follows:

-1. First the properties are encoded.
-  1. The properties are written out in pairs as alternating key and value strings.
+1. First the properties are encoded to binary, as alternating key and value strings.
 Each string is in C format: UTF-8 characters ending with a NUL byte.
 There is no padding.
-  2. Certain common strings are abbreviated using a hardcoded dictionary.
-The abbreviations are strings consisting of a single control character: the ascii value of the character is the index of the string in the dictionary, starting at 1.
-(The current dictionary can be found in BLIPProperties.m in the reference implementation.)
-For example, the string `Profile` is encoded as the single byte `0x01`.
 2. Then the message is encoded:
   1. The encoded message begins with the length in bytes of the encoded properties, as an unsigned **[varint][VARINT]**. **Important Note:** If there are no properties, the length (zero) still needs to be written!
   2. After that come the encoded properties (if any).